Home » Type » Soups + Stews » Vegan Corn Chowder

 Vegan Corn Chowder

-Creamy and delicious, this Vegan Corn Chowder with fresh, frozen, or canned corn is 100% dairy-free and super easy to make with a handful of everyday whole food plant based ingredients!
+Creamy and delicious, this Vegan Corn Chowder with fresh, frozen, or canned corn is 100% dairy-free and super easy to make with a handful of wholesome everyday ingredients!

 top down view of vegan corn chowder with spoon.

 Looking for a crave-worthy vegan chowder recipe?
-Look no further – our recipe is easy to follow, and the results are amazing!
+Look no further – this is our favorite corn chowder recipe.
+It’s easy to follow, and the results are amazing!

-• Healthy and nutritious.
-It’s a great way to get your daily dose of vegetables, and the fiber in the corn will help keep you feeling full.
-Plus, this soup is dairy and gluten-free.
+This healthy veggie soup is a great way to get your daily dose of vegetables.
+It has plenty of fiber to help keep you feeling full.
+Plus, it’s dairy—and gluten-free.
 Check out the nutrition info below!

-• It’s also super easy to make – you’ll have it on the table in no time.
+It’s ready in about 45 minutes so you’ll be dining in no time.
 Serve with a side of crusty bread for a complete meal.
-And if you manage to have extra, the leftovers are even better.
-Give it a try!
+And, if you manage to have extra, the leftovers are even better!

 top down view of ingredients used to make vegan corn chowder.